Scholes, Holme Valley: Local sports

+Civil parish

+Scholes became a civil parish on 31 December 1894 being formed from Wooldale, Fulstone and Hepworth, on 1 April 1938 the parish was abolished and merged with Holmfirth, part also went to form Dunford.
+In 1931 the parish had a population of 1571.

 Scholes in West Yorkshire

 There are two other villages and a hamlet with the same name in the county of West Yorkshire.
 One village is near Cleckheaton and the other one is east of Leeds.
 The hamlet is east of Oakworth near Keighley.